2024 United Kingdom riots: Lucy Connolly

 On 29 July 2024, Lucy Connolly, then 41, a childminder, and the wife of a Conservative West Northamptonshire Councillor, posted a tweet calling for "[m]ass deportation now" and for hotels housing asylum seekers to be set on fire, adding: "If that makes me racist, so be it".
 X subsequently said the post had not violated their rules.
 Connolly was arrested on 6 August; she was charged with "publishing written material which was threatening, abusive or insulting intending thereby to stir up racial hatred or having regard to all the circumstances, whereby racial hatred was likely to be stirred up", she was granted bail, and appeared at Nottingham Magistrates Court on 10 August.
 She appeared by video and did not enter a plea, she was remanded in custody.
-Connolly was remanded in custody to appear at Northampton Crown Court on the 12 August.
+Connolly was remanded in custody to appear at Northampton Crown Court on 12 August.

 On 22 August 2024, Connolly's lawyer requested bail at the Crown Court, and was refused.
 On 2 September 2024, Connolly pled guilty to distributing material with the intention of stirring up racial hatred, contrary to the Public Order Act 1986.
 At a hearing held at Birmingham Crown Court on 17 October 2024, Judge Melbourne Inman KC sentenced Connolly to 31 months in prison, with 40% to be served.
 On 20 May 2025, Connolly was denied leave to appeal against her sentence.
 On 21 August 2025, Connolly was released from HM Prison Peterborough.
 On release, Connolly said she had been a political prisoner.

 Tyler James Kay

-On 9 August 2024, a 26-year old man, Tyler James Kay, was sentenced to 38 months (to serve up to half) for retweeting Connolly's posts.
+On 9 August 2024, a 26-year old man, Tyler James Kay, was sentenced to 38 months (to serve up to half) for copying Connolly's posts.
 Elon Musk, the owner of Twitter, described the sentence as "messed up".